 - Harvard Medical School

-The clinical manifestations of prostate cancer at diagnosis have changed substantially since the introduction of prostate specific antigen (PSA) screening.
-Although a higher percentage of men have localized disease at presentation, metastatic prostate cancer remains an important clinical problem, in terms of the number of men with advanced disease, its impact on quality of life and as a cause of mortality.
+The clinical manifestations of prostate cancer at diagnosis have changed substantially since the introduction of prostate-specific antigen (PSA) screening.
+Although a higher percentage of men have localized disease at presentation, metastatic prostate cancer remains an important clinical problem in terms of the number of men with advanced disease and its impact on quality of life, and as a cause of mortality.